Reed-CompBio/spras/CONTRIBUTING.md

 However, once the pull request has been approved, it will **not** be merged as usual.
 The pull request will be closed so that the `master` branch of the fork stays synchronized with the `master` branch of the main SPRAS repository.

-## Contributing a new pathway reconstruction algorithm summary
+## General steps for contributing a new pathway reconstruction algorithm
 1. Open a [GitHub issue](https://github.com/Reed-CompBio/spras/issues/new/choose) to propose adding a new algorithm and discuss it with the SPRAS maintainers
 1. Add a new subdirectory to `docker-wrappers` with the name `<algorithm>`, write a `Dockerfile` to build an image for `<algorithm>`, and include any other files required to build that image in the subdirectory
 1. Build and push the Docker image to the [reedcompbio](https://hub.docker.com/orgs/reedcompbio) Docker organization (SPRAS maintainer required)